 Comedy is a communal hug – a “jaadu ki jhappi” as Raju Hirani’s Munnabhai would have it – that Bollywood has churned out in the best of times and bleakest of times.
-When Hindi cinema is at its inspired high watermark madness, it can be a lot of fun – both for the audiences and filmmakers and crew behind the making of the film.
+When Hindi cinema is at its inspired high watermark madness, it can be a lot of fun – both for the audience and filmmakers and crew behind the making of the film.
 Thinking of Half Ticket, Jaane Bhi Do Yaaro or Andaz Apna Apna, one often wonders if the cast and crew had as much fun making them as we had watching them.
 But in many cases, we do know that it was not all play and party on the sets.
 Ask anyone and they will vouch for Kishore Kumar’s vaudevillian genius.
 That’s never in doubt.
 But Half Ticket’s loveable delinquent was, by most accounts, a rather difficult and eccentric person who kicked up a fuss when his payment failed to arrive.
 Stories of his stinginess abound.
 One popular and peculiar story goes that a producer had paid him only half his due.
 So, Kishoreda showed up on the sets with half head and half moustache shaved off and half intact!
 Moral of the story: he is fun to see on screen, not so fun to work with.

 Take 1983’s Jaane Bhi Do Yaaro, a madhouse of talent.
 Never before have such an incredible bunch of gifted heavyweights (to be fair, they were lightweights back then) – Kundan Shah, Om Puri, Pankaj Kapur, Bhakti Barve, Ravi Baswani, Naseeruddin Shah and Satish Shah to name a few – have come together in the making of a Bollywood comedy.
 But Shah punctured the film’s off-screen myths when he said the making was “a bloody nightmare.”
 In the decades since, JBDY’s inspired lunacy has been unrepeatable, a situation that provoked a sigh of disapproval from the JBDY circus’ ringmaster, the late Kundan Shah.
 “If THIS film is being seen as the ultimate satire in Hindi cinema,” he told Jai Arjun Singh, author of a book on JBDY, “all it tells me is that Hindi cinema hasn’t achieved much.”
 We had to wait for years before Shah’s lunatic satire was declared a cult classic, as a piece of filmmaking that’s as meaningful as it is mad.